b-kelly/ludum-dare-50/README.md

 -   [ ] “end day” should be at bottom right
 -   [ ] “scan” shouldn’t be available on home tile
 -   [ ] home tile should always be forest if possible (since bg is forest)
--   [ ] hover overlays on tiles (the blue outline) should be at about 75% transparency
+-   [x] hover overlays on tiles (the blue outline) should be at about 75% transparency
 -   [ ] sometimes biome bg doesn’t match tile biome
 -   [ ] wetlands biome resource spawning is too high
--   [ ] tile rotation is incorrect (spaces should only be facing outward)
--   [ ] lines still appearing on map
--   [ ] when you walk over a resource we should show a small box “Picked up [item name]”
 -   [ ] in exploration “Leave” should be bottom right
 -   [ ] desert music isn’t playing properly at all
 -   [ ] can we blink the number once n the top bar when we add an item to it?